-A lender can take out a personal loan for any purpose.
-The vast majority of personal loans, like any other loan type, are unsecured and back back monthly.
+A borrower can take out a personal loan for any purpose.
+The vast majority of personal loans, like any other loan type, are unsecured and paid back monthly.
 Personal loans typically have lower interest rates than credit cards, and in the right circumstances, can be extremely beneficial for Canadian borrowers.

 When to Choose a Personal Loan

 Finding the type of personal loan, with the right interest rate and payback period, that meets your needs can be tricky.
 Not to mention, if there are loans specifically for things such as home or car purchases, why bother with a personal loan in the first place?
 Though there exists a variety of loans for specific purposes, there are many instances where a personal loan may be the only answer.
 When there isn’t a loan option available for your specific needs, it’s probably time to start considering a personal loan.

 Like any other financial decision, picking the right loan, with the right interest rates and payment options, is crucial to your financial well-being.
 When looking for a loan, be sure that the interest rate is fair based on your credit score.
 Many lenders may offer loans, but these loans may be designed for individuals with bad credit.
 It is important to do your research and weigh as many options against one another as possible.
 For example, using a search engine for loans like LoanConnect will allow you to quickly go through the options available to you and allow you to pick the best one.

 Unsecured Vs. Secured Personal Loans

 Unsecured personal loans account for the vast majority of loans in Canada.
 An unsecured loan is when the borrower takes the loan out without securing it against any form of personal asset.
 Unsecured loans usually have higher interest rates, but if the borrower has a reasonably healthy credit score, an unsecured loan is the best route to take.
 Secured loans are secured against personal assets such as your car or home, which act as collateral against the loan.